 - Gasoline: $1.30/L vs $0.90/L (39.1% higher)

-If you rely on public transport, you’ll cut costs substantially.
+If you rely on public transport, you cut costs substantially.

 If you drive, higher fuel prices narrow savings from cheap taxis.
-Use monthly passes for predictable commuting to maximize economy and keep travel predictable and affordable.
+Use monthly passes for predictable commuting to maximize savings and keep travel affordable.

 Salaries, Employment and Purchasing Power

-How much buying power will your paycheck get you in Mauritania?
-The average monthly after-tax salaries are roughly $754, far below the US average of $4,336.80, so your nominal income will be lower.
+How much buying power will your paycheck give you in Mauritania?
+Average monthly after-tax salaries are roughly $754, far below the US average of $4,336.80.
+Your nominal income will be lower.

-However, the country’s cost of living ranks 150th of 197 and is about 1.68 times cheaper than the world average, which cushions low wages and improves relative purchasing power.
+However, the country’s cost of living ranks 150th of 197 and is about 1.68 times cheaper than the world average, as shown by LivingCost.org.
+This cushions low wages and improves relative purchasing power.

-Essential costs—rent and utilities—are significantly inexpensive; rent runs about 85.6% less than in the United States, letting salaries stretch further for housing.
+Essential costs like rent and utilities stay significantly inexpensive.
+Rent runs about 85.6% less than in the United States, letting salaries stretch further for housing.

-Even so, the average salary covers only about 1.1 months of typical living expenses, signaling tight margins and the need for careful budgeting.
+Even so, the average salary covers only about 1.1 months of typical living expenses.
+This signals tight margins and the need for careful budgeting.

 If you work in higher-paid sectors or as an expatriate, your purchasing power rises markedly compared with local averages.